josearrais/smart-contract-example/README.md

-# Solido
+# Deploy Your First Smart Contract

-This project demonstrates how to implement a lightweight smart contract on the Ethereum testnet.
+This project demonstrates how to simply implement a smart contract on the Ethereum testnet.
 It uses Hardhat as the development environment, Ethers.js to interact with the Ethereum network and Ankr to make requests to the Ethereum chain.

 ## Prerequisites